FDA LISTING INC: EXPERIENCED ADVISORS FOR FULL-SERVICE FDA REGISTRATION & COMPLIANCE

 Click the button below to see the service steps in an easy-to-follow graphic format.

 Accurate and FDA-compliant cosmetic labels and claims are essential for achieving commercial success in the United States.
-Adhering to labeling regulations ensures compliance with FDA standards, helping cosmetic manufacturers, packagers, labelers, and brand owners avoid legal consequences, such as FDA enforcement actions.
+Adhering to FDA cosmetic labeling requirements ensures compliance with FDA standards, helping cosmetic manufacturers, packagers, labelers, and brand owners avoid legal consequences, such as FDA enforcement actions.
 This safeguards US consumer safety, maintains supply chain stability, and strengthens a cosmetic brand’s long-term reputation.

 Labeling issues are often the leading cause of delays in U.S. customs release or FDA import detentions.
 Incorrect or incomplete labeling can cause significant delays, disrupt supply chains, and increase costs.
 Accurate cosmetic labeling is essential to avoid these problems and ensure smooth import and distribution.